garrettbates/garrettdbates.com/_posts/2025-09-21-driving-complex-decisions.md

 Notice how there is incredible pressure in this timeline to pump out a provocation to the group quickly.
 There is laser focus on procuring all available options + pros/cons from the group with minimal attempt at forcing alignment.
 All relevant data is collected prior to a final escalation to the approver.

-## Checklist
+## A Practical Checklist

-Here is a detailed checklist to help you track progress through your next complex decision:
+Here’s a structured **10-step checklist** to guide your next complex decision:

 | Step Number | Step Name | Description | Acceptance Criteria | Maximum Timeframe |
 |-------------|----------------------|-------------|-------------------|---------------------|